ucib/ucib/plugins/os/README.md

  * `disable_console [keep1]` -- Turn off all consoles.
 If the optional
    argument `[keep1]` is provided, then one console is left available.

+ * `grant_full_sudo <user>` -- Give the specified user full password-less sudo privileges.

  * `install_init_script <file>` -- Install the specified file as an init script within the system, and enable it to be run at boot.
 The name of service will be the basename of the file.

+ * `install_kernel` -- Install a suitable kernel package for the guest.
+   This is split out because some environments (such as EC2) don't need a kernel.

- * `install_package_containing <file>` -- Given an absolute filename,
-   attempt to find a package containing that file and install it in the image being built.
+ * `install_package_containing <file> [file...]` -- Given one or more absolute filenames, attempt to find a package containing one of those files and install it in the image being built.
+The files listed are checked one by one, in the order specified (left-to-right), and the first file to be found in a package is installed.
 Returns 0 if a package was installed, and 1 otherwise, and does *not* produce any output.

  * `set_hostname <hostname>` -- Set the system's hostname to the provided hostname.